Excellence in Airport Marketing, Communications and Customer Experience

 ACI-NA draws experts from the aviation industry, public relations, marketing, advertising, journalism, design, and special events fields for the panel of judges.

-To recommend a potential judge for this year’s contest, please contact Robyn Rudish-Laning by August 15, 2019.
+To recommend a potential judge for this year’s contest, please contact Raechel Rucker by October 2, 2020.

 Judges are given submissions as-is and the identical category criteria that airport participants are given to score each entry.
 Each entry is scored on a 50-point scale, which breaks down to 10 possible points for each of the five components of the entry statement.